vasilyrud/bgrapher/README.md

 yourBgrapher.populateElement(yourBgraphState, yourElement);
 ```

-But, say, you don't have a Bgraph yet.
-If so, you can create one using the format descriped below.
+If your graph is not in Bgraph format yet, you can create it using the format described below.

 ## Bgraph format